What Does a CRNA Do?

-By January 1, 2022, all nurse anesthesia programs will be doctoral ones.
-Most programs will be at least three years -- some may be more.
-After rigorous clinical and classroom work, a student nurse anesthetist must pass a national certification exam.
+Note that—and this is an important point—by January 1, 2022, all nurse anesthesia programs will be doctoral ones.
+Most programs will be at least three years, and some may be more.
+After rigorous clinical and classroom work over this periods, student nurse anesthetists must still pass a national certification exam.

 Day-to-Day as a CRNA

 Even if a CRNA works in a practice that performs similar procedures all day (such as a dentist’s or ophthalmologist’s office), no two days are alike because every patient is different.
 Each day, a CRNA is assigned to different procedures and selects the best anesthetic plan for each case, taking into consideration a patient’s medical history and the procedure.

 What Are Some Benefits of Working as a CRNA?

 I love knowing I’ve made my patients as comfortable as possible during what can be a very stressful time in their lives.
 I value that certified nurse anesthetists work very autonomously and are able to select, prepare, and perform anesthesia plans based on their skills, knowledge, and experience.

 In addition to the nature of the work, CRNAs are compensated for the time and schooling they put in.
 Nurse Anesthetists typically make between $93k - $189k, with a median salary of $147,237.
 The leading states with the highest annual average salaries for CRNAs are Wyoming, Montana, Oregon, Wisconsin, and California.
 For the most up-to-date salary information, check out Salary Explorer.